 Also of interest is that Glen Burnie has more people living here who work in computers and math than 95% of the places in the US.

 Glen Burnie is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Glen Burnie citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.45% of adults 25 and older in Glen Burnie have a college degree.
+The percentage of adults in Glen Burnie who are college-educated is close to the national average for all communities of 21.84%: 20.45% of the adults in Glen Burnie have a bachelor's degree or advanced degree.

 The per capita income in Glen Burnie in 2010 was $30,271, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $121,084 for a family of four.
 However, Glen Burnie contains both very wealthy and poor people as well.